-- (i) Terms of transaction for the outsourcing of information processing are similar to the terms between other counterparts. - (ii) Rent expenses have been determined based on the result of survey by real estate agencies on rent expenses of other nearby buildings. - (iii) The purchase price of the building and land was determined by referring to the appraisal value assessed by a real estate appraiser. - 2.
-The company was co-founded with Mr. Yasuyuki Saito, Director of the Company. - 3.
+- (i) Terms of transaction for the outsourcing of information processing are similar to the terms between other counterparts. - (ii) The exercises of the subscription right to shares stated here represent the exercise of stock options occurred in the current consolidated fiscal year, the granting of which was resolved at the Board of Directors' Meeting on February 10, 2012, November 5, 2012, November 12, 2013, November 11, 2014, November 10, 2015 and November 8, 2016.
+The transaction amount is the amount obtained by multiplying the number of granted shares by the exercise of stock options during the current consolidated fiscal year by the amount paid at the time of exercise. - (iii) Share prices at the time of acquiring treasury stocks are based on the Tokyo Stock Exchange in off-hours trading (through the ToSTNeT-3 system). - (iv) Rent expenses have been determined based on the result of survey by real estate agencies on rent expenses of other nearby buildings. - (v) The purchase price of the building and land was determined by referring to the appraisal value assessed by a real estate appraiser. - 2.
+The company was co-founded with Mr. Misao Taguchi, Director of the Company. - 3.
 The company was co-founded with Mr. Kenji Matsumoto, Auditor of the Company. - 4.
 The company was co-founded with a near relative of Mr. Kazuyuki Sumi, Representative Director, President and Executive Officer of the Company. - 5.
 Consumption taxes are not included in the transaction amounts.
-Consumption taxes are included in the year-end balance. - (2) Transactions with consolidated subsidiaries and related parties to the Company
+Consumption taxes are included in the yearend balance. - (2) Transactions with consolidated subsidiaries and related parties to the Company

-2 Notes on the parent company and important affiliated companies

-(1) Information on the parent company
+- 2 Notes on the Parent Company and Important Affiliated Companies - (1) Information on the parent company